As an extension of the Church, we offer unique features in addition to traditional nursery school offerings.

 3. Parent’s Days

-Each class schedules a special Saturday morning in October or early November so parents can experience a mini school day with their children.
+Pre-3 classes schedule a special Saturday morning in October or early November so parents can experience a mini school day with their children.
 Painting, building, playing in the sand or in the kitchen, enjoying the play-ground – all help parents become more familiar with their child’s exciting days at school.

 We use a creative approach, dealing in different media.
 Each child works at his or her own level; therefore products will not be the same for every child.
 The process is more important than the product.
 There will not be an art project every day.